Git Workflow¶

 Branched from staging by mistake¶

-If your branch was created from staging instead of main, the PR to main may include unrelated commits.
-To fix:
+If your branch was created from staging instead of main or release/beta, rebase it onto the correct base:

 git push --force-with-lease